SoFairOA/Dataset/guidelines/annotation_guidelines_tei_xml.md

 Given the variety of software embodiments, what is mentioned is often larger system or devices including software.
 It is thus important to decide in context to which part the authors are referring to, and if the statement refers to the software part of the device.

 - **Software components** of a more complete infrastructure: A reference is made to a general infrastructure, including some software components.
 For example in [10.20955/r.2018.1-16](http://herosolutions.com.pk/breera/foundation/images/whitepaper.pdf) "Bitcoin wallet".
-We consider that we are refering to a software environment, and thus annotate this as a software mention.
+We consider that we are referring to a software environment, and thus annotate this as a software mention.

 - Reference to a **programming languages**.
 For example: [10.1257/jep.4.1.99](https://www.aeaweb.org/articles?id=10.1257/jep.4.1.99)